daveknapik/tc-weather-api/README.md

 ### Without telemetry

-Start the local server with `rails s` in the project root and navigate to http://localhost:3000/forecasts/Tokyo as an example.
+Start the local server with `rails server -p 8080` in the project root and navigate to http://localhost:3000/forecasts/Tokyo as an example.
 Change the city as needed.

 ### With telemetry, sent to console